SEO

 2. Fix: Disavow spam links, improve or remove low-quality content.

-3. Request reconsideration (manual actions): Submit detailed fix description and prevention plan.
+3. Request reconsideration (manual actions): Submit detailed fix description, examples of cleaned-up URLs, and a prevention plan.
+Do not submit until the underlying issue is actually fixed.

 5. Build prevention: Establish regular backlink audits, content quality controls, and guideline compliance.